 Tip 2:With smaller types, we can reduce memory usage.
 Four Bytes are packed into the size occupied by one Integer.Integer

 Program that uses enum backing type, byte: VB.NET Module Module1 Enum Code As Byte Small = 0 Medium = 1 Large = 2 End Enum Sub Main() ' The value is represented in a byte.
 Dim value As Code = Code.Medium Console.WriteLine(value) End Sub End Module Output 1

 If you have a String value that contains an Enum name, how can you convert it to an Enum value?
 The Enum.Parse and Enum.TryParse functions are available for this purpose.
 We test them in example programs.Enum.Parse, TryParse

-Enums are an important feature of the VB.NET language.
+Enums are an important feature.
 They are used to represent a set of named constants.
 Typically, these named, symbolic constants are a selection of options for a specific variable.